ppanko/intro-to-hpc/testJob-basic/README.md

 > rsync -ave testJob-basic <eraider>@quanah.hpcc.ttu.edu:.
 ```

-***Note on large jobs***: if you are transferring very large files they may "strain" Quanah.
+***Note on large jobs***: if you are transferring very large files, the process may "strain" Quanah.
 In these cases it's recommended to use [Globus Connect](https://www.depts.ttu.edu/hpcc/userguides/general_guides/file_transfer.php).

 ***Note on small scripts***: if your script is really small, you might consider loggin in to Quanah using `ssh` and directly copying the text of the script to new files created on Quanah.
 Make sure the text was copied over correctly.